 How to Use Blood Meal

-A good baseline application rate of blood meal is one cup for every twenty square feet.
+A good baseline application rate of blood meal is one cup for every twenty square feet, but a soil test is necessary.

 Before adding blood meal, identify the qualities of your existing soil.
 By analyzing your soil with a good soil test kit, you can find out the nutrient content and pH level.